 The stain is dry, the hardware is ready, it’s time to start assembling this entertainment stand!

 The first part of the build is assembling the legs.
+There are a few different ways to do this.
+One other method is to use a Maker Pipe to connect the legs together.
+This could save you some time, especially if you aren’t a huge fan of nuts and bolts.
+We’ll be using the nuts and bolts technique though.
 This is done by placing three 20″ 1×3 boards between two sets of 24″ 1×3 boards and fastening with the nuts, bolts, and washers.
 The bolts will fit through all three boards.
 If you are a visual person, like me, look below at the building plan illustration.

 I made two of the support legs.